9 Parachute Squadron RE: Royal Guard, 1987

 After the Falklands War, the squadron had tours in Belize, Kenya, the Falklands and Canada.
 In 1987, in the Royal Engineers 200th Anniversary Year, the squadron was selected to provide the Royal Guard.
 After six weeks of intense training, the squadron provided the guard for Buckingham Palace, St. James's Palace and for the Tower of London.
 They were also given the duty of guarding the Royal London Palaces in 2009, 21 years after first performing the task.

 West Sussex flooding, 1993–1994

 In response to the West Sussex floods from December to January, 9 Parachute Squadron provided four Bailey bridges in Chichester in order to reopen routes.

 Rwanda, 1994

 Between July and November 1994, the squadron served in Rwanda as part of the UNAMIR mission, for which it was jointly awarded the Wilkinson Sword of Peace.
 In Rwanda, the squadron contributed to the stabilising of the difficult situation and to the rebuilding of the country's infrastructure.
 This was achieved by providing sterilised water, constructing roads and bridges (including the longest operationally constructed Bailey Bridge since the Second World War), providing support to medical and dental facilities, general artisan trade work and mine clearance.

+Northern Ireland, 1995 - 1996

+Between September 1995 and March 1996, the squadron deployed on its eighth tour to Northern Ireland.
+The squadron provided a High Risk Search Troop and carried out a number of tasks associated with the (then) recent 1994 ceasefire, notably the removal of a number of border Permanent Vehicle Check Points.